smorimoto/smorimoto/README.md

 ## About Me

 Hi, I'm Sora Morimoto.
-I mainly use functional programming languages.
-Nevertheless, I'm not cynical about other programming languages and paradigms, even though I prefer the formalisable aspects, rather than the often subjective appeal to taste or intuition.
-I'm currently living at the intersection between the industry and academia while working on language platforms or operating systems for a weird world in multidisciplinary teams.
+I'm currently living at the intersection of industry and academia, working on computer systems and programming language platforms in multidisciplinary teams.
+My primary focus lies within functional programming languages such as OCaml.
+Nevertheless, I'm not cynical about other programming languages and paradigms, even though my preference leans towards formalisable aspects rather than subjective appeals to taste or intuition.

 ### Other information